datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 |       United States|             Russia|  156|     20|
 +--------------------+-------------------+-----+-------+
 ```
-* `row_num` will contain a sequential consecutive incremental and unique row number that will cover the whole dataframe.
+* `row_num` will contain a sequential consecutive row number that will cover the whole dataframe.

-## The Ugly Way : Using Window functions
+## The Ugly Way: Using Window functions
 -------
 Starting from Spark 1.4, a new feature called Window functions has been introduced to Spark SQL (see [**Databricks blog post**](https://databricks.com/fr/blog/2015/07/15/introducing-window-functions-in-spark-sql.html)).
 This feature allows to apply aggregations over a dataframe, while returning an output with the same number of rows as the input (unlike grouping aggregations).

 Using window functions can be a straightforward way to add sequential consecutive row numbers to a dataframe, by using a specific window function called .. `row_number()`.

-This can be done in two steps :
+This can be done in two steps:

-#### Step 1 : define a window specification
+#### Step 1: define a window specification
 ```scala
 import org.apache.spark.sql.expressions.Window